maluta/maluta.github.com/_posts/2017-09-21-malutanewsletter-1.md

 tags:
 ---

-This is a monthly newsletter of what I've seen and thought was interesting.
+This is a monthly curation of what I've seen and thought was interesting hightlight.

-x Slack [raises](https://techcrunch.com/2017/09/17/slack-raises-a-huge-financing-round-from-softbank-valuing-the-company-at-5-1b/) a huge financing round ($250 million) from SoftBank valuing the company at $5.1B.
-Also, Slack released some features like [multi-language support](https://slackhq.com/bienvenue-willkommen-bienvenidos-to-a-more-globally-accessible-slack-546a458b21ae) (French, Germany, and Spanish) and allow [bring important emails](https://get.slack.help/hc/en-us/articles/206819278-Send-emails-to-Slack) into the chat tool.
-Maybe this is an experiment to attack e-mail workflow.
-Still [no plans](https://twitter.com/SlackHQ/status/910911995528060929) for pt-br :(

 x There are now 1.3B of you actively using Messenger every month.
 [Link](https://twitter.com/davidmarcus/status/908376938976129024)